syntasso/workshop/enhancing-a-promise/README.md

 ### Adding a new property to the xaasCrd

-The contract with the app developers, i.e. the consumers of the platform, is defined by a number of properties on the `xaasCrd`.
+The contract with the app developers, i.e. the consumers of the platform, is defined by a number of properties in the `postgres-promise.yaml` file in the `xaasCrd` section.
 These properties are defined within a versioned schema and can have different types and validations.
 It's in this section that the platform team defines what are the required and optional configuration options exposed to the consumers.

 In our case, we want to add a new required property called `costCentre` of type string and with a simple pattern requiring only certain character types.
 The complete property is as follows: